SardonyxApp/sardonyx/CONTRIBUTING.md

-**Important**: We will only accept contributions from trusted authors within Tokyo Metropolitan Kokusai High School.
+**Important**: We will only accept contributions from trusted authors.

 ## Table of Contents